-If you overpaid provincial sales tax (PST) or paid PST in error on or after April 1, 2013, you may be eligible for a refund of the PST you paid.
+If you overpaid provincial sales tax (PST) or paid PST in error, you may be eligible for a refund of the PST you paid.

 Claim a refund by completing the appropriate form to the right.
 These forms are also available at your local Service BC Centre.
 Each form includes instructions about what documentation you need to include.
 You can submit the form and your documentation by mail or courier.
 Note that the ministry cannot issue refunds of less than $10.

 Generally, you have four years from the date you paid the PST to apply for a refund.